 Carbon taxes, to be effective, will raise large sums of revenue.
-But generating revenue for the government isn’t their main job.
-The purpose of “putting a price on carbon” is to cut carbon dioxide emissions by decisively raising prices of fossil fuels relative to conservation, efficiency and cleaner alternatives.
+But generating revenue for the government isn’t their main job; indeed, swapping out revenues from existing and onerous taxes like payroll taxes against new revenues from carbon taxes, in revenue-neutral “tax shifts,” is built into many carbon tax proposals and is strongly supported by the Carbon Tax Center.
+Rather, the intent of robustly taxing carbon emissions is to cut those emissions by decisively raising prices of fossil fuels relative to conservation, efficiency and clean energy such as renewables.
 We don’t need more tax revenue in order to cut CO2 emissions, we need to shift more of the total tax burden onto dirty energy, and to do so without harming low- and middle-income families..

 Effects of Carbon Taxes Differ Across the Income Range

 Most middle- and low-income households spend a larger percentage of their income on gasoline, other fuels and electricity than do higher-income households.
-The wealthiest 20% of U.S. households spend just 2.3% of their after-tax income on gasoline; the percentage for the lowest “quintile,” 9.1%, is four times as high.
+When we last looked up the numbers, a half-dozen years ago (yes, it’s time for us to update these figures!), the wealthiest 20% of U.S. households were spending just 2.3% of their after-tax income on gasoline; the percentage for the lowest “quintile,” 9.1%, was four times as high.
 Clearly, imposing a gasoline tax or, by implication, a carbon tax, without tax-shifting or dividends, would have disproportionate impacts on lower-income families.
-But the picture is quite different when energy expenditures are viewed in absolute dollar terms — arguably a more meaningful measure.
+But the picture was and is quite different when energy expenditures are viewed in absolute dollar terms — a more meaningful measure.
 In 2005, the top-echelon quintile spent an average of $3,182 on gasoline, or 3.6 times as much as the $882 spent by the poorest 20% of households.
 Put differently, when all household outlays for gasoline are apportioned among quintiles, the highest-earning quintile accounted for 32% of the total, while the lowest quintile contributed just 9%.
 (The middle quintile, true to its name, spent exactly 20% of the total.)

 What’s true for gasoline applies to energy in general, as the Congressional Budget Office confirmed in early 2007 in a report, Trade-Offs in Allocating Allowances for CO2 Emissions.
 Examining the price increases that would ripple through the economy from raising the price of carbon emissions sufficiently to reduce U.S. emissions by 15%, the CBO estimated that households in the highest quintile would average an additional $1,800 a year for fuel, electricity and goods — more than three times the additional $560 that households in the lowest quintile would pay.
 (The middle three quintiles would pay $730, $960 and $1,240, respectively.)
 Although the lowest quintile would bear the greatest cost as a percentage of household income, it would pay the least in absolute terms, thus making possible a “progressive” outcome through rebates or appropriate tax-shifts.